 Use Less Plastic

-- Pack your food in paper instead of plastic bags
+- Pack your food in wax paper instead of plastic bags

-- Use knit cloth bags instead of plastic bags
+- Use cloth bags instead of plastic bags

-- Buy products that use cardboard or other alternatives in their packaging
+- Buy products that use cardboard or other compostable materials in their packaging

 Also, did you know that lots of clothes are actually made of plastic?
 Especially those with microfibers, which can be problematic, as the plastic fibers runoff through the laundry systems and cause problems in our oceans.